Zeyu-Li/high_school_exercise_assignments/README.md

 * hand-in - projects handed into Google Classroom
 * template - template project, to be cloned
-* test - test projects that are to be achieved or discarded due to incompetency
+* test - test projects that are to be achieved or discarded due to incompetence

 ## Projects